-This Purpose permits an executive session to investigate charges of criminal misconduct and to consider the filing of criminal complaints.
+This purpose permits an executive session to investigate charges of criminal misconduct and to consider the filing of criminal complaints.
 Thus, it primarily involves discussions that would precede the formal criminal process in court.
 Purpose 1 is related, in that it permits an executive session to discuss certain complaints or charges, which may include criminal complaints or charges, but only those that have already been brought.
-Also, unlike Purpose 5, Purpose 1 confers certain rights of participation on the individual involved, as well as the right for the individual to insist that the discussion occur in open session.
-To the limited extent that there is overlap between Purposes 1 and 5, a public body has discretion to choose which Purpose to invoke when going into executive session.
+However Purpose 1 confers certain rights of participation on the individual involved, as well as the right for the individual to insist that the discussion occur in open session.
+Purpose 5 does not require that the same rights be given to the person who is the subject of a criminal complaint.
+To the limited extent that there is overlap between Purposes 1 and 5, a public body has discretion to choose which purpose to invoke when going into executive session.